Fall 2021 Digital Season

 Infection, quarantine, panic, and closed borders are invoked in this sharp adaptation of Camus' masterful novel La Peste, originally written following World War II to serve as a political warning to future generations about fascism.
 Bartlett's compelling drama is all the more startling for how contemporary and timeless the action plays out on the stage: "How would I react if the plague came for me?"

-This production is now in rehearsals and will be filmed at St. Stephen's Theater in Center City Philadelphia, with strict adherence to all CDC, state, and local health and safety guidelines.
+This production was filmed at St. Stephen's Theater in Center City Philadelphia in July 2021, with strict adherence to all CDC, state, and local health and safety guidelines.

 THE CREATIVE TEAM

 James F. Pyne, Jr., Scenic Designer • Leigh Ivory Clark Paradise, Costume Designer • Shon Causer, Lighting Designer • Isabella Gill-Gomez, Associate Lighting Designer • Christopher Colucci, Sound Designer & Composer • Rebecca Smith, Associate Producer • Hannah Spear, Assistant Director